 The diner: that great American species of restaurant!
 When I think of a diner, I think of a variety of food, at a reasonable price.
 Eggs at 2 am.
 A place where cash-strapped young adults can gather and converse, recovering from or plotting their next adventure over black coffee and fries.
-A place were laughs, worries and dreams can be shared among friends.
+A place where laughs, worries and dreams can be shared among friends.

 Hunter Dinerant (I’m guessing Dinerant is a portmanteau of diner & restaurant) is located in Auburn, New York, about 3 miles north of the finger lake, Owasco Lake.
 On Google, it’s called “Hunter’s Dinerant”, but the actual signage lacks the apostrophe.
 The Dinerant seems to hang over the side of the Owasco River.